Get started with MizzouApply here

 This program is intended for practicing teachers who already have their initial teaching certification.
 It is not intended for those seeking K–12 Art certification and does not provide the initial certification required to become a teacher.

 Courses are semester-based.
-Students typically take two classes each semester and finish in under three years.
+Students typically take two classes each semester and finish in two years.

 Course work includes